david-mcbacon/code-sync-framer-plugin/README.md

 - Optional config file for custom imports, ignored files, and string replacements
 - Smart re-uploading (only changed files are updated)
 - Environment variable support via `Env.tsx`

+## 🛠️ Tech Stack

+This Framer plugin is built as a modern React application with the following technologies:

+- **React 18** - Component-based UI framework
+- **TypeScript** - Type-safe JavaScript for robust development
+- **Vite** - Fast build tool and development server
+- **Framer Plugin API** - Integration with Framer's plugin system
+- **CSS Styling** - Combination of inline styles and external `App.css` file.
+Planning to migrate to Tailwind CSS in the future.
+- **ESLint** - Code linting and quality assurance

 ## ⚡ Quick Start